HrutikS/caching-service/README.md

 # caching-service
-Demo project for Caching with Spring / Redis
+Demo project for Caching with Spring